 Programmers at MSU Information Technology have developed a searchable competency mapping tool that can span multiple courses within a program.
-Once you have met with your curriculum committee, and know the competencies you would like to map, contact the campus helpdesk and ask to be connected to an instructional designer.
+Once you have met with your curriculum committee and know the competencies you would like to map, contact the IT Service Desk and ask to be connected to an Instructional Designer.
 You will be contacted by representatives from MSU Information Technology Teaching and Learning, who will schedule a competencies design meeting with you.
 This meeting will serve to look at your competency structure and help develop the naming mechanisms and technical infrastructure you need in order to get your faculty mapping the desired competencies in their courses.

 In order to move forward with your design meeting for developing a program-wide competency structure in D2L, you will need to know the following: